Chainscore/tessera/jam/disputes/Disputes.md

 ### Constraints

-- **Valid Verdicts Constraint**: A verdict that is solely valid (i.e., all votes are positive) must have at least one fault.
+- **Valid Verdicts Constraint**: A verdict that is solely valid (i.e., all votes are positive) must have at least one fault and two culprits..
-- **Invalid Verdicts Constraint**: A verdict that is solely invalid (i.e., all votes are negative) must have at least two culprits.
 - **Sorting Requirements**:
-  - Verdicts and faults must be sorted by target in ascending order.
+  - Verdicts must be sorted by target in ascending order.
   - Votes within verdicts must be sorted by validator index in ascending order.
-  - Culprits must be sorted by key in ascending order.
+  - Culprits and faults must be sorted by key in ascending order.
 - **Signature Verification**: All signatures (for verdicts, faults, and culprits) must be valid according to the defined ed25519 verification logic.

 ### Function Signature